 TV manufacturers don't want you to use ANY type of cleaning product.
 But there are times that sticky fingerprints and other substances end up on TVs.
-In that case, you can use water, soapy water (1 part mild liquid dish soap to 100 parts water), or a cleaning solution that is designed specifically for TV screens like the Austere Clean & Protect ($29.99, check price on Amazon), which comes with a cleaning cloth.
+In that case, you can use water, soapy water (1 part mild liquid dish soap to 100 parts water), or a cleaning solution that is designed specifically for TV screens like the Austere Clean & Protect ($29.99 on Crutchfield), which comes with a cleaning cloth.

 Your first instinct may be that a screen-cleaning solution is snake oil, but we promise, it's not.
 A good screen cleaner can be better than plain tap or soapy tap water, both of which may leave unsightly streaks.
 All products specifically made for TV screens won't contain alcohol or ammonia.
 However, their actual ingredients will vary from manufacturer to manufacturer (and may include ingredients like distilled water, mild soap, or vinegar)